Learning Fourier series with parametrized quantum circuits: Methods and setup

 We evaluate the learning capability of different PQC ans\"atze and change circuit properties systematically to reveal the effects of each part.
-More precisely, we analyze different ways of how to construct the trainable $W$s in Fig.~\ref{fig:qvc_layer} and Eq.~(\ref{Eq:CircuitStructure}).
+More precisely, we analyze different ways of how to construct the trainable $W$s in Fig.~\ref{fig:qvc_layer} and Eq.~\eqref{Eq:CircuitStructure}.

-In the literature, the most commonly used entanglement gates without trainable parameters are $\CNOT$ (e.g., circuits 2, 11, and 15 in \cite{Sukin2019} as well as circuits in \cite{Schuld2021}) and $\CZ$ (e.g., circuits 9, 10, and 12 in \cite{Sukin2019} as well as circuits in \cite{McClean2018, PerezSalinas2020, Holmes2022, Cerezo2021Cost, Skolik2022, Jerbi2021, Heimann2022}).
-In addition, controlled-$R_X$ ($\CRX$) (e.g., circuits 4, 6, 8, 14, 17, and 19 in \cite{Sukin2019} as well as circuits in \cite{Meyer2022}) or $R_Z$ (e.g., circuits 3, 5, 7, 13, 16, and 18 in \cite{Sukin2019}) are often used as entanglement gates with one trainable parameter.
-We also test the $\CAN$ gate \cite{Crooks2019} because it provides the interesting case of three trainable parameters and bridges the gap to dQNN ansatz structures.
+In the literature, the most commonly used entanglement gates without trainable parameters are $\CNOT$ (e.g., circuits 2, 11, and 15 in Ref.~\cite{Sukin2019} as well as circuits in Ref.~\cite{Schuld2021}) and $\CZ$ (e.g., circuits 9, 10, and 12 in Ref.~\cite{Sukin2019} as well as circuits in Refs.~\cite{McClean2018, PerezSalinas2020, Holmes2022, Cerezo2021Cost, Skolik2022, Jerbi2021, Heimann2022}).
+In addition, controlled-$R_X$ ($\CRX$) (e.g., circuits 4, 6, 8, 14, 17, and 19 in Ref.~\cite{Sukin2019} as well as circuits in Ref.~\cite{Meyer2022}) or $R_Z$ (e.g., circuits 3, 5, 7, 13, 16, and 18 in Ref.~\cite{Sukin2019}) are often used as entanglement gates with one trainable parameter.
+We also test the $\CAN$ gate~\cite{Crooks2019} because it provides the interesting case of three trainable parameters and bridges the gap to dQNN ansatz structures.
 This gate is composed of three two-qubit rotations, $\CAN(\boldsymbol{\theta}) = R_{XX}(\theta_0)R_{YY}(\theta_1)R_{ZZ}(\theta_2)$.

 Besides the entangling gates, every unitary $W$ contains single-qubit gates.
-Different options range from single operations (e.g., $R_Y$ in \cite{Cerezo2021Cost}) for more hardware-efficient ans\"atze, to two operations (e.g., $R_Y R_Z$ in \cite{Skolik2022}) and to general operations with three single gates (e.g., $R_Y R_Z R_Y$ in \cite{Schuld2021}).
+Different options range from single operations (e.g., $R_Y$ in Ref.~\cite{Cerezo2021Cost}) for more hardware-efficient ans\"atze, to two operations (e.g., $R_Y R_Z$ in Ref.~\cite{Skolik2022}) and to general operations with three single gates (e.g., $R_Y R_Z R_Y$ in Ref.~\cite{Schuld2021}).
 Thus, in this work, we use these typical single-qubit unitaries $U^1 \in \{R_Y, R_YR_Z, R_YR_ZR_Y\}$ together with two-qubit unitaries $U_{\text{ent}} \in \{\CZ,\CNOT, \CRX, \CAN\}$.